St John’s wort is a herbal remedy used as a complementary therapy for mild to moderate depression.

-St John’s wort has been used for hundreds of years for other health conditions but there is currently no scientific evidence that it works for them.
-They include
+St John’s wort has been used for hundreds of years for many health conditions, but there is currently no scientific evidence that it works to help with:

 About 25 out of every 100 people with cancer get depressed soon after they are diagnosed or after finishing their treatment.

 It is quite normal to feel this way.
 It is not surprising that people who have cancer and feel very sad look for ways to help treat their depression.
 The press has often reported St John’s wort as a wonder drug to treat depression and help people to feel better.

 Many people also see St John’s wort as a non toxic and natural therapy that is safe to use.
 People with cancer may also use St John’s wort rather than talk to their doctor or nurse about feeling sad or depressed.
 You can get it over the counter without a prescription.
 But you do need to be careful.
 Generally the side effects of St John’s wort are mild but it can interact with some other types of drugs so it is important to check with your doctor before taking it.

 If you have symptoms of depression, it might be hard to talk to your doctor or specialist nurse.
 But they will be willing to listen and will want to help you through this difficult time.
 They can advise you about many ways of treating depression that don’t always involve taking drugs.

 St John’s wort comes as:

 - tea bags

 You can buy various St John’s wort products in health food stores, chemists and over the internet.
 They may contain different amounts and types of extracts of St John’s wort.